michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I will regret publishing this post.
 I already do.

 This material is incredibly personal and vulnerable.
-I cannot control how this post is read.
+I cannot control how this post will be read.
 Employers may read it.
 Or worse: _skim it_.

 I'm leaving this post up anyway.